jcboliveira/SteelSeries-Weather-Gauges/README.md

 SteelSeries-Weather-Gauges
 ==========================
 Added angular client
+The server is in nodejs with two flavours:

-This example uses the modified wview in my github.
+1 - Using he modified wview in my github.Realtimeparametersend.js
+2 - Using the latest wview release; Standardparametersend

-However it's easy to use any PWS with a json file.
+However it can be adapted to any PWS with a json file.